cmmbert/ZombieGame_GPP_Exam/README.md

 ## Goals
 Every frame, the agent will decide what action it wants to take.
 To do this it will look at its predefined set of goals.
 A goal is simply a worldstate that the agent wishes to achieve.
-This could be a state that is never achievable. (wanderlust is such an example)
+This could be a state that is never achievable. (wanderlust is such an example).
 A list of goals could look like this:
 ![Goals](https://user-images.githubusercontent.com/16197196/150377089-bc48e6f7-1c66-4c62-8480-96ef60d2d28b.png)